Lost Our Lisa

 "Lost Our Lisa" is the twenty-fourth and penultimate episode of the ninth season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on May 10, 1998.
-The episode contains the last appearance of the character Lionel Hutz.
+It originally aired on Fox in the United States on May 10, 1998.
+The episode contains the last appearance of the character Lionel Hutz, albeit in a non-speaking role (his last speaking appearance is the earlier episode "Realty Bites").
 When Lisa learns that Marge cannot give her a ride to the museum and forbids her to take the bus, she tricks Homer into giving her permission.
 After Lisa gets lost, Homer goes looking for her and the two end up visiting the museum together.

 The episode is analyzed in the books Planet Simpson, The Psychology of the Simpsons: D'oh!, and The Simpsons and Philosophy: The D'oh! of Homer, and received positive mention in I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide.

 Plot

-Bart and Milhouse visit a joke shop, and after Bart tries out some novelty props for his face, they visit Homer at the power plant to borrow his superglue for the props.
-Meanwhile, Marge and Lisa plan a trip to the Springsonian Museum, so they can see the Egyptian Treasures of Isis exhibit and the Orb of Isis.
-However, when Bart comes home and shows off his face props which he is now unable to remove, Marge is forced to take him to the hospital and is therefore unable to drive Lisa to the exhibit.
-She also forbids Lisa to take the bus alone, since it is too dangerous for her age.

-Since this is Lisa's last chance to see the exhibit, she calls Homer to ask him if she can take the bus.
-When he initially seems uncertain, she tricks him into letting her take the bus by suggesting that she could take a limousine instead.
-However, Lisa boards the wrong bus; with the unsympathetic bus driver dropping her off in the middle of nowhere.
-At work, Homer tells Lenny and Carl that he let Lisa ride the bus alone.
-When they point out the error of his judgment, he leaves work to go look for her.
-He heads to the museum and ends up in downtown Springfield, where Lisa has hitched a ride to from Cletus.
-He uses a cherrypicker to get up higher.
-Homer and Lisa spot each other, but the vehicle's wheels creak backwards, and it rolls down a hill.
-It slides off the edge of a pier at the harbor into a river.
-Lisa tells the drawbridge operator to close the bridge, so Homer can grab on.
-His head is caught between the two closing halves, and he survives with nothing more than a few tire marks across his forehead.